University Centre Colchester (UCC) Skip To Main Content

 They inform course specific action plans which form part of the report itself.

-All PMRs are shared with the UCC Learning and Teaching Committee (LTC) and are accompanied by a summary report written by UCC Academic Services highlighting emerging thematic teaching and learning issues and proposing solutions for consideration by LTC.
+All PMRs are shared with the UCC Academic Board (AB) and are accompanied by a summary report written by UCC Academic Services highlighting emerging thematic teaching and learning issues and proposing solutions for consideration by AB.

 Section Four: UCC Quality structure